Open Flash Chart II - Updates, Radar Charts and Scatter Lines

 Also, some nice people have helped this plugin along to maturity.
 I would like to thank David and Harry for their work.

 David made some very much needed improvements and brought Open Flash Chart II plugin up to speed with Rails 2.x.
-So take note, this is the "modern" way to work with the charts:

 Open Flash Chart was put in to the appropriate OpenFlashChart namespace/module, to ensure we don't run into any conflicts.
 It also now takes blocks which will be helpful.
 The example above is courtesy of David.